MingChen0919/gtgdocker/example_tools/findSRRs.md

 # The tool: Find-SRRs

 The Find-SRRs tool is a perl script which can be found here: https://raw.githubusercontent.com/statonlab/Finding-SSRs/master/findSSRs_altered.pl.
+This instruction shows how to wrap this perl script into a Aurora Galaxy Tool.

 # Launch GTG and Galaxy